 Cap

 Funnel or vase-shaped with a gray, brown, or black color.
-They sometimes flare out at the end with wavy edges.
+They sometimes flare out at the end with wavy or ruffled edges.
+As they age and dry out, these edges frequently split.
 The underside is just a smooth surface with no gills, pores, or teeth.
 The inside of the cap may or may not be covered in small scales.
-(Craterellus foetidus has a wrinkled underside but still not real gills.)

 Stem

-Up to a few inches tall and the same color, or just slightly lighter than, the cap.
-The inside of the stem is hollow.
+The stem of a Black Trumpet is hollow, thin, and skinny.
+There is no obvious cap or stem differentiation, unlike most other mushrooms.
+It is ups to a few inches tall and the same color, or just slightly lighter than, the cap.
 The flesh itself is thin and easily broken.

 Texture